piplup15/helicopter_visualizer/README.txt

 python main.py -f data/stanford_helicopter_data/chaos/smoother.txt -p default_params.txt

-Alternatively, no specification of the params file defaults to the defaults_params.txt, so the above can be simplified as:
+Alternatively, no specification of the params file defaults to the parameter file inside, default_params.txt, so the above can be simplified as:

 python main.py -f data/stanford_helicopter_data/chaos/smoother.txt